-Purpose of the Course: This introductory crafts course focuses on student projects that utilize a variety of craft media and techniques to solve specific jewelry design problems.
+Purpose of the Course: This beginning jewelry course focuses on student projects that utilize metal or alternative materials and jewelry-making processes/techniques to solve specific jewelry design problems.
+Students use processes such as sawing, filing, annealing, forging, casting, riveting, and polishing metal in the creation of the pieces they design.
 Innovative, non-traditional solutions are strongly encouraged.
 A variety of in-class activities and design-related exercises are done to help students work through the creative process.
 Topics related to current developments in the field are discussed throughout the semester.
 Gallery visits and attendance at visiting artists' lectures are encouraged.